 You may be able to continue coverage under your previous employer’s policy for a limited period of time (typically 18-36 months) under a federal law referred to as COBRA, but you will have to pay the full premium.
 You have 60 days after you leave your job to decide if you want to continue this coverage and pay the full premium.

 Understand how Medicare and COBRA work.
 You are eligible for Medicare at age 65.
 If you have Medicare first and then become eligible for COBRA, you can have both.
 But remember that Medicare pays first and COBRA pays second, so you do not want to drop Medicare to take COBRA—without it you have no primary insurance, which is like having no insurance at all.
 If you have COBRA first and then become eligible for Medicare, your COBRA coverage may end.
 Since you will not be fully covered with COBRA, you should enroll in Medicare Part A and Part B when you are first eligible to avoid a late enrollment penalty.
 Learn more at medicarerights.org.

 The Affordable Care Act signed into law in 2010 established a Health Insurance Marketplace whereby you can find health coverage that fits your budget and meets your needs.
 You cannot be turned away because of a medical illness or pre-existing condition.
-Visit healthcare.gov or call 1-800-318-2596 to apply and find out more about your plan options.
+Visit healthcare.gov or call 1-800-318-2596 to apply and find out more about your plan options (also available in Spanish).
 The Marketplace will also tell you if you qualify for free or low-cost coverage available through Medicaid or the Children’s Health Insurance Program (CHIP).

 If possible, pay off credit card and other debts before you quit your job.
 You will be on sounder financial footing and the interest you are paying now can be saved for retirement instead.